rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 # Writing a program

-> **Heads up:** Before you head into this chapter and the rest of the book, it is essential that you have installed Python as described, that you have installed the *Sublime Text* editor, and acquainted yourself with navigating a terminal.
-If not, go back to the previous chapter for instructions.
+*Lets get you started...*

 ## Hello World {-}

 Dive in and make your first program.
-Start by creating a new file in your editor (*Sublime Text*) and save it as `hello.py`.
+Begin by creating a new file in your editor (*VScode*) and save it as `hello.py`.
 The `.py` suffix tells your editor that this file contains Python code.
 As you will see, this makes your life a whole lot easier.
 Such a file with Python code is usually called a *script*, but we can also call it a program.

 Now write *exactly* this in the file (`hello.py`):